elemel/blog/2018/09/03/README.md

 The problem was actually that Unity's vector class normalizes small vectors to zero.
 That kind of behaviour should never be normalized.

-Now wielding artisanal, non-zero face normals along with vertex normals from the distance field, I carried on with my experiments.
+Now wielding artisanal, non-zero face normals as well as vertex normals from the distance field, I carried on with my experiments.
 In the end, I settled for

 - the vertex normal when it's within 15 degrees of the face normal,
 - the face normal when the difference is above 30 degrees,